ashvathhh/AI-OPTIMIZED-ENERGY-CONSUMPTION-FORECASTING/README.md

 ## Acknowledgments

 - **UCI Machine Learning Repository** for providing the dataset
-- **Rajalakshmi Engineering College** for academic support and resources
-- **Department of AI & Data Science** faculty for guidance and mentorship
 - **Open source community** for the tools and libraries
 - **Kaggle community** for data science resources